-A Special Member need not be employed by The University of Michigan and need not hold an academic appointment.
+A Special Member need not be employed by the University of Michigan and need not hold an academic appointment.

-No person working toward a graduate degree may serve on a committee until all requirements for his or her degree have been met.
+No persons working toward a graduate degree may serve on a committee until all requirements for their degrees have been met.